How to Prevent Autumn Motorcycle Accidents

 Autumn is arguably the best season to take a motorcycle ride.
 The weather is ideal, especially for riders who have braved summer heat and winter conditions.
 In some parts of the U.S., nature’s putting on a colorful show.
 And no matter where you are, there’s likely a fantastic festival or event close enough for a weekend ride.

 And yet, autumn is a time of year when motorcycle riders need to take special care to be safe.
 While it’s not as unpredictable as winter, autumn can bring some weather surprises.
 In addition, fall means that school is starting up again.
 That makes it a season in which traffic and traffic patterns change more than any other.
-With all that in mind, here are some tips for preventing autumn motorcycle accidents — and how to protect yourself should you get into a motorcycle accident.
+With all that in mind, here are some tips on how to prevent autumn motorcycle accidents.
+Plus how to protect yourself should you get into a motorcycle accident.

 Practice Makes Perfect

 It’s great to get out and explore new terrain on your motorcycle, but you want to make sure you can handle everything you’ll encounter out on the road.
 The National Traffic Highway Safety Administration, in an article on motorcycle safety, advises mastering your bike in a familiar area before you set off into the unknown.
 The NTHSA suggests you take the time to get used to a new or new-to-you motorcycle because handling and responsiveness are different for each motorcycle.

 All the practice in the world won’t safeguard you from what you might encounter out on a ride.
 A pothole or a sharp turn that surprises you could cause you to take a spill and get hurt.
 Make sure you’re scanning the road constantly for anything that might get in the way of a safe, smooth ride.